cozis/WL/README.md

 A = "Hello"
 ```

-Variables are not bound to a type, so you can assign different type of values to them.
+Variables are not bound to a type, so you can assign different types of values to them.
 You can output the variable's contents by just naming it

 ```
 let name = "Alice"